seanbreckenridge/HPI/README.md

 create 'export modules' which keep these up to date:

+- [ ] garmin module (using the output of https://github.com/tcgoetz/GarminDB)
 - [ ] separate google takeout into a separate parser/repository
 - [ ] [listenbrainz](https://listenbrainz.org/) (RYM replacement) exporter/DAL?
 - [ ] backup MAL (ugh)